The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

 \subsubsection{Calculating the load function}

-As the time integration now requires only a single synchronization point, as just described, it is sufficient to balance the total computational load per timestep, including both particle and field updates.
+As the time integration now requires only a single synchronization point, it is possible to balance the total computational load per timestep, including both particle and field updates.
 The load balancing algorithm requires as input an estimate of the load $L_p$ associated with the computations occuring on each of the patches, $p$.
 A promising candidate is a function of the form

 as the work in the particle push scales with the number of particles being pushed, while the field updates scale with the number of grid cells.
 The constant $C$ can be used to adjust the weighting between particle push and field updates, as the work of pushing one particle is not expected to be equal to the work of advancing the fields in one cell.
-As we will show in a case study later, this simple approximation works quite well to achieve good balance, however it requires an appropriate choice of the parameter $C$, so we also pursued an alternate approach of actually measuring the time spent in the computational kernels.
+As we will show in a case study later, this simple approximation works quite well to achieve good balance.
+It requires, however, an appropriate choice of the parameter $C$, so we also pursued an alternate approach of actually measuring the time spent in the computational kernels.